arup-group/arc-components/README.md

 Press `m` to start debugging in your custom browser, followed by `d` to open your default browser.

 In the browser you will see the available test files.
-Click on a file to start debugging.
+Click on one of the links to start debugging that specific component or utility.

+Press `F12` to open the DevTools, then navigate to the Sources tab.
+Select the component/utility to debug from within the src/components directory or src/utilities directory.

+That's it!

 ## Scripts
+- `analyze` creates a custom-elements manifest file
 - `start` runs your app for development, reloading on file changes
 - `build` builds your app and outputs it in your `dist` directory
+- `lint` runs the linter for your project
+- `format` runs the formatter for your project
+- `test` runs your test suite with Web Test Runner
+- `test:watch` runs your test suite with Web Test Runner while watching file changes
 - `storybook` runs the web-component playground for your project
 - `storybook:build` builds the web-component playground for your project
-- `test` runs your test suite with Web Test Runner
-- `test:watch` runs your test suite with Web Test Runner while watching file changes
-- `lint` runs the linter for your project
-- `format` runs the formatter for your project

-## Tooling configs
-For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.
-If you customize the configuration a lot, you can consider moving them to individual files.